-Goals: (1) A strong, viable economy, characterized by stability, diversity and growth that enables fulfillment of the needs and expectations of Hawai'i's present and future generations. х (2) A desired physical environment, characterized by beauty, cleanliness, quiet, stable natural systems, and uniqueness, that enhances the mental and physical well-being of the people. х
+(1) A strong, viable economy, characterized by stability, diversity and growth that enables fulfillment of the needs and expectations of Hawai'i's present and future generations.
+(2) A desired physical environment, characterized by beauty, cleanliness, quiet, stable natural systems, and uniqueness, that enhances the mental and physical well-being of the people.

-Discussion: Project improvements will not alter the character of the Petition Area's physical environment in a manner that impacts the well-being of O'ahu residents.
+Discussion: Project improvements will inevitablynet alter the character of the Petition Area's physical environment, however, it would not be in a manner that adversely impacts the well-being of O'ahu residents based upon the results discussed in various sections of this document.
 The proposed project will maintain and enhance the stability of Petition Area natural systems through mitigative measures incorporated into the project design.
-In particular, proposed retention/detention basins will improve off site stormwater drainage, enhancing the quality of downstream water resources and the stability of associated natural processes.
-This would ensure O'ahu residents utilizing these water resources are not physically impacted.
+In particular, proposed retention/detention basins will improve off-site stermwater drainage conditions by detaining runoff and allowing water to infiltrate before eventually being discharged.
+Reducing the steep slopes of the hillside would improve storm water runoff by reducing volumes and velocity.
+The cemetery's grassed landscape would improve infiltration and slow runoff, reduce erosion and sediment transport, and enhanceing the water quality of downstream water resources and the stability of associated natural processes.
+This would ensure O'ahu residents utilizing these water resources of Kāne'ohe Bay are not physically negatively affected, and existing residences along Kāwā Stream are not significantly impacted due to improved drainage conditions upstream within the Petition Area.
+Changing the